FeeFighters/samurai-client-java/README.markdown

 ### Gateway

-To use the library you have to create a new instance of com.feefighers.SamuraiGateway.
+To use the library you have to create a new instance of `com.feefighers.SamuraiGateway`.

     com.feefighers.SamuraiGateway gateway = new om.feefighers.SamuraiGateway(merchantKey, merchantPassword, processorToken);